 - The International Charter of Fundamental Social Values is made available to all JCDecaux employees. - A legal representation letter is signed by each subsidiary's General Managers every year stating their compliance with the Charter and its principles. - An evaluation on the compliance of subsidiaries' local practices with the Group's Social Charter's principles is carried out every 2 years.
 The 4th study on the implementation of our social values was conducted in 2020 by the International Human Resources Projects Department and gathered 77 countries covering 99% of the FTE at the end of 2019.
-This study allowed them to also monitor the corrective action plans undertook by the 17 entities detected as not aligned to the Charter's principles relating to non-discrimination and working time during 2018 biannual survey.
-The results of the study will be published in 2021. - A verification of the local deployment of the Charter is carried out systematically by the Internal Audit Department when auditing subsidiaries. - An online confidential vigilance alert system is in place and available to all employees since November 2018. - The signature of the Code of Conduct of Suppliers has reached 88% of Group key suppliers in 2019.
-This measure is currently being expanded. - A yearly evaluation and an audit every three years of key suppliers including human rights criteria are carried out.
-In 2019, 69% of key suppliers were evaluated and 64% of direct key suppliers were audited.
-This measure is also currently being expanded. - A training programme on Group's ethical and social principles and suppliers' relations was deployed in October 2019 in order to raise employees' awareness and formalise their commitments to respecting the Group's principles and standards to operate.
-The objective is that 100% of connected employees finish the training and that all employees across the World sign their commitment by the end of 2021. - Particular actions were made this year to manage Covid19 crisis and ensure all employees safety: the creation of a Covid Committee composed of the Covid referent and Corporate Directors (International Operations, Internal Audit, Purchasing) which have define and share 27 procedures on how to locally manage Covid crisis and ensure the same guidelines and treatment for every JCDecaux employee across the World (home working, adaptation of field interventions, masks and hydroalcoholic gels at disposal of all, etc.).
-Regular communications from the CEO and Covid referent were broadcasted on the intranet, sent by emails and relayed by local managers to the non-connected employees. - Covid control measures have been made accessible to as many people as possible thanks to the integration of hydroalcoholic gel dispensers on our furniture (2,000 bus shelters in Paris, France, with more than 70 million uses over 4 months) and the display of awareness raising communications on our furniture in all the countries the Group operates.
+This study allowed them to monitor the corrective action plans undertook by the 17 entities detected as not aligned during 2018 biannual survey.
+This assessment enabled to identify 15 entities with new non-alignments, mainly related to the principles of working time and the prevention of violence and harassment although compliant with local regulations.
+The entities concerned undertook to implement corrective action plans which will be verified during the 5th survey launched in December 2021. - A verification of the local deployment of the Charter is carried out systematically by the Internal Audit Department when auditing subsidiaries. - Created in 2018 and supervised by the Executive Board, the Vigilance Committee ensures the proper management of Group extra-financial risks, including the correct implementation of the policies and action plans for dealing with the major extra-financial risks identified (including employees and suppliers non respect of human rights, and Health & Safety).
+In 2020, the Committee met three times.
+An online confidential vigilance alert system is in place and available to all employees since November 2018. - The signature of the Code of Conduct of Suppliers has reached 100% of Group key suppliers in 2020.
+This achievement is to be maintained in the following years. - A yearly evaluation and an audit every three years of key suppliers including human rights criteria are carried out.
+In 2020, 68% of key suppliers were evaluated and 59% of direct key suppliers were audited.
+The figures have decreased this year, as evaluation and audit processes have had to be postponed due to the health crisis and related mobility restrictions.
+These measures are currently being expanded. - A training programme on Group's ethical and social principles and suppliers' relations was deployed in October 2019 in order to raise employees' awareness and formalise their commitments to respecting the Group's principles and standards to operate.
+The objective is that 100% of connected employees finish the training end of 2021 and that all employees across the World sign their commitment by the end of 2022.
+As of December 15th 2021, the completion rate of this training course by online signatories was of 95%. - Particular actions were made in 2020 to manage Covid-19 crisis and ensure all employees safety: the creation of a Covid Committee composed of the Covid referent and Corporate Directors (International Operations, Internal Audit, Purchasing) which have defined and shared 27 procedures on how to locally manage Covid crisis and ensure the same guidelines and treatment for every JCDecaux employee across the World (home working, adaptation of field interventions, masks and hydroalcoholic gels at disposal of all, etc.).
+Regular communications from the CEO and Covid referent were broadcasted on the intranet or by emails and relayed by local managers to non-connected employees. - Covid control measures have been made accessible to as many people as possible thanks to the integration of hydroalcoholic gel dispensers on our furniture (notably in Madrid, Milan, Los Angeles, Hamburg, Göteborg and Manchester) and the display of awareness raising communications on our furniture in all the countries the Group operates.